-Bleacher Report's NFL Draft Lead Writer, Matt's work has been featured in Madden 13 and Madden 25, on ESPN, SiriusXM, NFL Network, SI.com and USA Today as well as utilized by NFL, CFL and AFL teams.
+Bleacher Report's NFL Draft Lead Writer, Matt's work has been featured in the last three Madden video games, on ESPN, SiriusXM, NFL Network, CBS Sports Network, SI.com and USA Today as well as utilized by NFL, CFL and AFL teams.
 Matt was the secondary and special teams coordinator for the three-time league champion Joplin Crusaders of the Central Football League.
 Matt is also a member of the Pro Football Writers of America.

 You can follow Matt on Twitter at http://www.twitter.com/nfldraftscout

 Are you planning on doing the NFL 1000 again this year?
 I know it usually is started by now

 Great job covering the 2015 combine so far!
 Great video analysis and keep up the good work.

 Wonderful illustrated information.
 I thank you about that.
 No doubt it will be very useful for my future projects.
 Would like to see some other posts on the same subject!

 Hello, my name is T.J.
 Randall and I am a 19 year old freshman at the University of La Verne in La Verne, California.
 I am a Business Administration major and an aspiring NFL General Manager.
 I have been an avid football fan for my entire life with an unbelievable passion for sport for someone my age.
 For the past two weeks, I have been creating my own mock draft (with very limited film) for the upcoming draft.
 I would love and appreciate any feedback or criticisms you may have to help improve my craft.
 The link is provided, thank you for your time and consideration.

 I wanted to ask you about DGB.
 I seem to be one of those rare people who doesn't think he is a 1st round talent or the second coming of Randy Moss.
 I wanted to show you my scouting write up on the limited film available and wanted to see what your thoughts are in regards to my opinion.